psu13/mutable-states/content/BLT.md

 Category: Food
 Author: psu

-I have an <a href="http://www.tleaves.com/weblog/archives/000450.html">older page about how to make a BLT, but a recent <a href="https://podcasts.apple.com/us/podcast/the-dave-chang-show/id1375877915?i=1000479564171">Dave Chang</a> podcast inspired me to update the recipe at a horrific level of detail similar to the discussion in the show.
+I have an <a href="http://www.tleaves.com/weblog/archives/000450.html">older page</a> about how to make a BLT, but a recent <a href="https://podcasts.apple.com/us/podcast/the-dave-chang-show/id1375877915?i=1000479564171">Dave Chang</a> podcast inspired me to update the recipe at a horrific level of detail similar to the discussion in the show.

 In the Northeast (to the extent that PA is in the Northeast), late summer is the time for the BLT.
 You can't really good get tomatoes before August (don't argue with me, you can't) and it's also the peak of the corn on the cob season, which is key.
 I've broken the process of this sandwich down into some simple rules.
 They mostly mirror <a href="https://www.seriouseats.com/2016/08/blt-manifesto-how-to-make-best-bacon-lettuce-tomato-sandwich.html">all the correct things that Kenji says in his piece on this over at Serious Eats</a>.
-But I have a few quibbles with him too.
+But there are some small differences here too.

 **Rule 1: It's a Tomato Sandwich**